vault-thirteen/SFRODB/ReadMe.md

 ## Notes

 Please, do note that earlier in the past time, _SFRODB_ and _SFHS_ were stored in two separate repositories.
-At present time, two these interdependent products are stored in a single repository.
+At present time, two these inter-dependent products are stored in a single repository.
 All files of the _SFHS_ repository were merged into the _SFRODB_ repository.